Perspective | The pandemic isn’t ending anytime soon. And our bodies are feeling the stress.

 Sadly, they aren’t alone.

 In March, emergency rooms saw a drop in mental health visits among children.
-Kids were home, testing and grades were on hold.
+Kids were home.
+Testing and grades were on hold.
 For many, it was novel and a little fun, the usual stress of finals season gone.

 That all changed when it became clear that children wouldn’t be returning to classrooms and routines anytime soon.